dudw/webdav-1/README.md

  **NOTE** you'll need a cert.pem and key.pem for tls to work

- # start the wevdav server, log to a remote syslog server, monitor stats
+ # start the wevdav server with TLS and basic auth enabled, log to a remote syslog server, monitor stats
  # every 30 mins.
  $ webdav -log udp@ADDR:514 \
    -dir /path/here/ \